 Passwords and snooping

 Passwords are tricky and sensitive.
-Leaking a password can make someone else than you access the resources and the data otherwise protected.
+Leaking a password can make someone other than you access the resources and the data otherwise protected.

 curl offers several ways to receive passwords from the user and then subsequently pass them on or use them to something else.

 argument that is the user name and password, colon separated.
 Like when alice

 wants to request a page requiring HTTP authentication and her password is

 Several potentially bad things are going on here.
 First, we are entering a password on the command line and the command line might be readable for other users on the same system (assuming you have a multi-user system). curl will help minimize that risk by trying to blank out passwords from process listings.